 Cluster 5 (n=19) – not affiliated private workers.

-As we can see from our clusters, the most expressive typical career path of the Brazilian regulators refers to not politically affiliated public servants who return to their positions after serving their terms on the IRA board.
+As we can see from our clusters, the most important path career path of the Brazilian regulators refers to not politically affiliated public servants who return to their positions after serving their terms on the IRA board.
 However, the biggest career shifts are represented by not-politically-affiliated public servants who work in the private sector after their terms.
 Political affiliations seem to hinder any career shifts in post-term positions.
 We test these hypotheses in the next section.

-5.3 Politicization and publicization of regulators’ careers: what matters more?

-In this section, we explicitly test the hypothesis that having previous experience in the public sector helps or hampers a subsequent career in the private sector (Hypothesis 1).
-We do the same for the political affiliation of the regulators (Hypothesis 2).

-The first probit model is shown in Table 4.
-Being a former public servant raises the probability of subsequently working in the private sector, rejecting the null of Hypothesis 1.
-In fact, former public servants have 2.75 more chances to work in the private sector than former private workers do.
-However, political affiliation does not appear to affect the after-agency pattern because one cannot reject the null hypothesis, for which the coefficient is zero.

-We also run a second model (Table 5) restricted to those former public servants.
-The underlying hypothesis is that political affiliation may have differentiated effects on the odds of getting a private position depending on whether the regulator comes from the public or private sector.

-From this model, one cannot reject the null of Hypothesis 2, i.e., that political affiliation has no impact on the probability of working in the private sector after a term on a regulatory board.

 5.4 Postterm benefits of Brazilian regulators